kathleenlan/dominion/README.md

 Dominion is a competitive turn-based deck-building card game.
 Each player starts with 10 cards in their deck and acquires additional cards over the course of the game to help them win.
+The game was originally released as a physical card game, but an online version was added later (https://dominion.games/).

 ## Objective